strangecodder/strangecodder/README.md

   Hi, I’m @strangecodder.
-Nowdays I am studying at MIREA university.
+Bachelar of Computer Science of MIREA university.
 I am interesting in Spring and System programming.
   You also can check my leetcode account and cv

 <!---